jozefelmanga/bookly/README.md

 ## 📚 Overview

 Bookly is a modern, responsive online library management system designed to help academic institutions efficiently manage their book inventory and student borrowing processes.
-The application provides separate interfaces for students and administrators, with features for browsing books, managing borrowing, and keeping track of inventory.
+Originally developed as a university project, this application provides separate interfaces for students and administrators, with features for browsing books, managing borrowing, and keeping track of inventory.

 ## ✨ Features